badsectorlabs/ludus/docs/docs/using-ludus/roles.md

 ludus ansible collection rm community.windows
 ```

+HTTP(S) URLs whose path ends in `.tar.gz` are downloaded as collection artifacts; query strings are preserved.
+Other URLs retain Git-source handling.
+Use an explicit `git+` prefix for a Git repository whose path ends in `.tar.gz`. `--version` pins Galaxy collections or selects Git refs; an archive's version comes from its metadata.

 Roles bundled in a collection can be used in a range config — reference them in the `roles:` key by their fully-qualified name (e.g. `badsectorlabs.ludus_windows_utils.ludus_ad_password_policy`).

 ## Ludus Specific Roles